sinewalker/sinewalker.github.io/blog/2016/filesystems-home.md

 [RedHat switched from ext3/4 to XFS for RHEL 7](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html/Storage_Administration_Guide/ch06s09.html), so there may be technical reasons I don't understand (fragmentation, preallocation, perhaps performance?)
 Maybe a similar decision was made for SLE?
 Anyway, the biggest down-side for me personally is that you can't shrink an XFS filesystem, only grow it.
 And to do that you must take the filesystem offline.

-So: I'm probably going against the experts here, but I think I *wont'* use XFS again, simply because I want/need the ability to resize volumes.
+So: I'm probably going against the experts here, but I think I *won't* use XFS again, simply because I want/need the ability to grow *and shrink* volumes.
 I also understand the ext tools better than the xfs ones.

 ### What about butter?